 When it comes to shopping stats for the big day, online shopping vs. in-store shopping statistics shows that brides still prefer in-store shopping for the perfect wedding dress.

 27. Online sales of toilet paper spiked by 231% during the Covid-19 pandemic.

 That’s more than the increase in over-the-counter flu and pain drugs, with 217%.
 The sales of hand sanitizers, masks, and other protective products soared by 807%.

-21. Online sales of disposable gloves rose by 670%.
+28. Online sales of disposable gloves rose by 670%.

-Online shopping growth statistics in the times of Covid19 are very interesting.
-The second product whose sales experienced an enormous rise of 652% has nothing to do with protection or hygiene.
+Online shopping growth statistics in the times of Covid-19 are fascinating.
+The second product, whose sales experienced an enormous rise of 652%, has nothing to do with protection or hygiene.
 It’s the bread machines!

 These are the statistics for March 2020, compared to March 2019.
-Conversely, the goods that experienced the biggest drop in sales were luggage items such as bags and suitcases.
+Conversely, the goods that experienced the most significant drop in sales were luggage items such as bags and suitcases (-77%).